Spencer Pratt explains why Lisa Kudrow is ‘rudest celebrity he’s ever met’

 In response to Pratt’s comment, many of his followers asked him to reveal his reasoning, especially considering Kudrow is beloved by many.

-Pratt, who is best known for reality show The Hills, said he would “think about telling the story” if the clip is viewed a million times.
+Pratt, who is best known for reality show The Hills, said he would “think about telling the story” if the clip was viewed a million times.

 He has now elaborated upon his comment, stating: “The year was 2009 and Heidi [Montag, his wife] and I were invited to our first elite A-list party.
 It was clear when we got there, no-one wanted us there.